Preparing For Your Initial Consultation With A Family Law Attorney

 Separate – Separate Property

 One part of a divorce is the division of property.
 California is a community property state.
-All property obtained by either party during marriage is presumed to be community property and jointly owned 50/50, unless the acquisition of the property was the result of a gift or inheritance.
-Any property acquired during marriage that can be traced to separate property is also separate property.
-All other property, including property that was acquired before marriage or after the date of separation is separate property.
+All property obtained by either party during a marriage is presumed to be community property and jointly owned 50/50 unless the acquisition of the property was the result of a gift or inheritance.
+Any property acquired during a marriage that can be traced to separate property is also separate property.
+All other property, including property that was acquired before marriage or after the date of separation, is separate property.
 Certain actions and/or agreements Read more of this post.

 Even If You Don’t Live In California You Might Still Be Able To Hire A Los Angeles Divorce Attorney